morristech/coinbase-android/README.md

 ## Building

-To build the Coinbase Android app the libraries ActionBarSherlock and SlidingMenu are required.
+To build the Android app in Eclipse:

+1. Go to File > Import... > Android > Existing Code into Android Workspace
+2. For root directory, choose the directory you downloaded the code into
+3. Check the projects coinbase-android, library-actionbarsherlock, library-slidingmenu and deselect all others
+4. Build!